 Although not scientifically proven, many people who consume apple cider vinegar tend to feel full faster and for a longer period of time.
 This is great if a person needs a little something to help them eat less during the day.

-Can Drinking Apple Cider Vinegar Stop a Present Craving?
+OK – But Can Drinking Apple Cider Vinegar Stop A Present Craving?

-Apple cider vinegar may reduce sudden cravings for sweet foods, however, the best way to stop such cravings is to avoid refined carbs and sugary foods altogether.
-There are a whole bunch of other health benefits associated with apple cider vinegar consumption.
+Apple cider vinegar may reduce sudden cravings for sweet foods.
+But, really, the best way to stop such cravings is to avoid refined carbs and sugary foods altogether.
+Right?
+In addition, apple cider vinegar consumption offers a whole bunch of other health benefits.

-It has, withal, been shown to increase weight loss.
-A 2009 study in the Journal of Bioscience, Biotechnology, and Biochemistry found consuming acetic acid (found in vinegar) for 12 weeks led to significant declines in body weight, abdominal fat, waist circumference and triglycerides.
+As an added bonus, ACV may help to increase weight loss.
+A 2009 study in the Journal of Bioscience, Biotechnology, and Biochemistry found that consuming acetic acid (found in ACV) for 12 weeks led to significant declines in body weight, abdominal fat, waist circumference and triglycerides.